maddiemthompson7/Econ-103-Summer-Project/README.md

 f_p    <- f_controls$`Pr(>F)`[2]
 ```

 Table 2 puts the two specifications side by side.
 Column (1) gives adult smoking on its own a slope of 0.945, meaning a one percentage point increase in smoking is associated with about 0.95 percentage points more adults reporting fair or poor health.
 Adding our four controls in column (2) pulls that to 0.542, a shrinkage of about 43%.
 Without the controls, part of what income, education, insurance, and county size explain was being attributed to smoking.

+Log population makes the point clearly.
+On its own, larger counties report better health as Figure 3 shows, but that advantage reverses once income and education are held fixed and the coefficient in column (2) turns positive.

-Holding smoking, income, uninsured rate, and population fixed, a county with one percentage point more adults aged 25 to 44 with some college reports 0.081 percentage points fewer adults in fair or poor health.
+Holding smoking, income, uninsured rate, and population fixed, a county where the share of adults aged 25 to 44 with some college is one percentage point higher reports 0.081 percentage points fewer adults in fair or poor health.
 Holding smoking, education, uninsured rate, and population fixed, a county whose median household income is 10% higher reports about 0.56 percentage points fewer adults in fair or poor health.
 That second figure needs scaling to be read.
 The coefficient on log income is a semi-elasticity, and its raw value of -5.89 corresponds to a one-unit move in log income, which is a county roughly 172% richer.
 The 10% comparison is the version a reader can picture.

 Smoking's coefficient of 0.542 carries a standard error of 0.016, a t-statistic of about 34, and a 95% confidence interval of [0.510, 0.575].
 Zero is nowhere near that interval, so we reject the null of no association decisively.
 The estimate is economically substantial too.
 A county 10 percentage points higher in smoking reports about 5.4 percentage points more adults in fair or poor health, roughly a seventh of the 38-point national range.
 Here, statistical and economic significance point the same way, since even the low end of the interval remains meaningful.

 The $R^2$ is 0.780, and the adjusted $R^2$ is 0.779, slightly lower because it charges the model for the regressors it added.
 These five county characteristics account for most of what distinguishes healthier counties from less healthy ones, leaving about a fifth of the variation to everything we have not measured.

 The F-test on the four controls jointly gives F(4, 3136) = 692.4 with a p-value below 0.001, so we reject the null that they are all zero.
-This test helps support the decision to add the four controls in the model.
 The controls belong as a block, which is also what the movement between columns (1) and (2) was telling us.

 # 5. Discussion

 Our hypothesis stated previously was that counties with higher smoking rates would report overall worse health outcomes, resulting in a slope of approximately 0.7 to 0.85 percentage points of fair/poor health per percentage point of smoking.
 The simple regression returned 0.945, and adding our controls pulled it to 0.542.
 The confidence interval [0.510, 0.575] gives the range in which the true coefficient is likely to fall.
-The Confidence interval explains moderate to large effects.
 Because the entire interval sits below our predicted range of 0.7 to 0.85, the data does not just fall short of our prediction; it rules that range out.
 We got the direction right and correctly predicted that the coefficient would shrink after adding controls but not collapse.
 However, we overestimated its size.

-One variable we could not control for is physical inactivity, which is plausibly related to both smoking rates and poor health.
-Leaving this out pushes our smoking coefficient further away from zero, as we saw in Table (2).
+One variable we could not control for is physical inactivity.
+Counties where smoking is common plausibly also have lower rates of exercise, and inactivity independently worsens health, so it would be positively related to both our regressor and our outcome.
+Because it sits in the error term, the smoking coefficient picks up part of its relationship with health, which pushes our estimate of 0.542 upward.
+The true association is likely smaller than what we report.

 We found an association across our 3,142 observed counties, **not causation**.
 We do not claim that smoking causes worse health outcomes.
 There is no evidence that a county which lowered its smoking rate would see its health outcomes improve.